X-Men: Media and popular culture

-The character of Mojo, an extraterrestrial being and media mogul from the Mojoverse, serves as a satirical embodiment of the pervasive influence of media on society.
-Created by Nocenti and Art Adams, Mojo's grotesque appearance and obsession with television ratings are a direct commentary on the often exploitative nature of entertainment media.
+The character of Mojo, an extraterrestrial being and media mogul from the Mojoverse, satirizes the pervasive influence of media on society.
+Created by Nocenti and Art Adams, Mojo's grotesque appearance and obsession with television ratings comment on the exploitative nature of entertainment media.
+The character was influenced by Nocenti's readings of media critics such as Marshall McLuhan, Noam Chomsky, and Walter Lippmann.
+The X-Men's resistance against Mojo's tyranny is symbolic of the struggle against the monopolization of media and the fight for a free and independent press.